Ellie-Y/Lumina/README.md

 ## Preset

-1. There is a `authenticated` column added in data structure to achieve user authentication feature.
+1. There is an `authenticated` column added in data structure to achieve user authentication feature.
 Authenticated user is able to view other users' favourite movies but can't edit.
 Only their own favourite movie list can be added and removed.

 2. New movie needs to be added via movie OMDb id on the left side input field and press enter to confirm add.